 Beijing has reportedly abandoned its previous policy of not having an overseas military presence and is growing People’s Liberation Army (PLA) troops in Afghanistan.
-But China denies reports that it is planning military bases in Afghanistan.

 Regardless China has growing economic, political and security interests internationally.
 And it “needs continued access to raw materials, energy, and needs a stable periphery; furthermore, it needs to create markets in some rough neighborhoods as its export markets start to dry up.”
 Says Dr. Yung.
 And he says The Belt and Road Initiative is central to this strategy.

 “For every yuan of infrastructure and energy investment the Chinese make in these areas, there will be an increased need for security.
 Some of that will come with building partner capacity of these countries (hence the training of Afghan troops in China), some of it will come from private Chinese security contractors, and some of it will come from a gradually increasing PLA presence.
 The increased PLA presence in Afghanistan and some of the other Central Asian countries is a reflection of this dynamic,” says Dr. Yung.